 Meal Prep: Pressure Cooker Mexican Black Beans

-- 1 pound black beans, rinsed and soaked in water overnight
+- 1 pound dried black beans, rinsed and soaked in water overnight

 - salt to taste

-- Turn heat back onto low, season with salt and simmer for about 30 minutes to allow the beans to soak up the salt slowly and thicken.
+- Season beans with salt; bring to a simmer and cook until thickened, about 30 minutes.
 We suggest seasoning slowly, though do note that beans do require quite a bit of salt.

 - Serve right away with toppings of choice or store refrigerated for up to 4 days.
 Also note that beans freeze very well.